Celebrating the ADA’s 28th Anniversary

 July 26th, 2018

-As Aira CEO Suman Kanuganti says, “Accessibility is a community effort.”
+As Aira Co-Founder Suman Kanuganti says, “Accessibility is a community effort.”
 Essentially, it’s why Aira’s unique platform is built on data sourced from the very community it serves.
 It’s also a great reflection of the promise that the Americans with Disabilities Act (ADA) provides: together we can make life more accessible for all.

 Today marks the 28th anniversary of the ADA being signed into law, formally adopting legislative and regulatory policies that promise to deliver equal civil rights for those with disabilities.
 Authored by Tony Coelho, the ADA is considered to be the most important piece of civil rights legislation to come into effect in the past 30 years.
 Although progress in the disability civil rights arena has certainly been achieved during the last three decades, a lot still needs to be done before it can be said that the true spirit of the ADA has been fully realized.